Snake Plissken: Possible future appearances

 On March 13, 2007, it was announced that Gerard Butler would play the role of Snake Plissken in a remake of Escape from New York.
 Kurt Russell, as well as many fans, did not approve.

-As of June 2008, a rumor was circulating that the project is proceeding with Josh Brolin as Snake Plissken.
-However, the project ended up being in development hell.
+In June 2008, a rumor circulated that the project was proceeding with Josh Brolin as Snake Plissken.
+However, the project ended up in development hell.
 On October 12, 2015, 20th Century Fox hired Luther creator Neil Cross to write the film's script.
 In March 2017, it was announced that Robert Rodriguez will direct the movie.
 In February 2019, new development surfaced when Leigh Whannell was hired to write a new script, with the option to replace Rodriguez as director.